-If none of the above options have worked for you so far, the next resort is a factory reset.
+If none of the above options have worked for you, the next resort is a factory reset.
 If not, you can even reinstall the OS.
 To do that, you should follow the steps mentioned below.

-- First, press your power button with F9 so you can activate the “Automatic Repair” program.
+- First, press your power button with F9 to activate the “Automatic Repair” program.